Global stocks selloff stops at Wall Street; gold, yen tick up

 U.S. crude CLcv1 rose 0.41 percent to $48.79 per barrel and Brent LCOcv1 was last at $52.01, up 0.21 percent.

-Additional reporting by Gertrude Chavez-Dreyfuss, Sinead Carew, Julia Simon and Saqib Iqbal Ahmed; Editing by Leslie Adler and James Dalgleish
+Additional reporting by Gertrude Chavez-Dreyfuss and Saqib Iqbal Ahmed in New York, Sruthi Shankar and Tanya Agrawal in Bangalore and Dmitry Zhdannikov in London; Editing by Leslie Adler